 # Referrals

-1. Within-system: Entities that exist within the ambit of Agni, i.e. another PHC.
+1. Within-system: Facilities within the same Organization, i.e. another PHC.

-2. Outside-system: Entities that exist outside the ambit of Agni — both public and private healthcare organizations.
+2. Outside-system: Facilities outside the Organization, both public and private.

 • Source: Where the referral originates from